tborychowski/filer/README.md

 A File Manager for the Keyboard People.

 #### Disclaimer
 This is mac-first app.
 It should be cross-platform, because it's using Electron, but it's not, because I'm lazy and because I have no access to Windows & Linux machines to actually test it.
 If you do, and have lots of time to spare - I would welcome your help :smile:.
-Otherwise, please don't ask me to do this.
+Otherwise, please don't ask me for this.